bmmalone/pyllars/README.md

     * A Bayesian test to determine if two proportions differ significantly
     * A Bayesian test to determine if the means of two populations differ significantly (that is, something like a Bayesian t-test)

+* `missing_data_utils`.
+Utilities for removing data according to different missingness mechanisms, including missing at random (MAR), missing completely at random (MCAR), and not missing at random (NMAR).

 * `mpl_utils`.
 Utilities for manipulating object-oriented matplotlib plots, that is, those which uses `Axes` objects.